LeonisX/space-trader/README.md

 * Standard game, Extended game
 * What to do with ending title??
 It's too long :(
 * Commander status - Всеобщий любимец (70) under button
-* Shipyard - when new shipyard - can receive 600%
 * Save last search phase in Find form
-* After deal in ShipYard - alert in center of screen
 * Encounters procedures from Game to separate class???
-* Correlian - hull strength - 200 minimum, no max (JAF).
-Cargo bays - no limit.
-Need to test
 * Bug - when 5 gadget slots - cant install 5 extra hidden bays.
 When decrease to 4 - can.
 * On sell, plunder, jettison - show goods with bold
 * After disabling can fully destroy without encounter ending